Bang & Olufsen could launch new noise-cancelling headphones very soon

-Bang & Olufsen could be on the verge of releasing a new pair of noise-cancelling headphones, based on FCC filings that reveal plans for the over-ear cans.
+Bang & Olufsen could be on the verge of releasing a new pair of noise-cancelling headphones, based on US Federal Communications Commission (FCC) filings that reveal plans for the over-ear cans.

 The filings list a product called 'Beoplay H95', which suggests the new headphones could be a follow-up to the Bang & Olufsen Beoplay H9s.